-Membership Applications to the SUS may be submitted starting July 1, 2019.
-Completed applications must be submitted via the online submission site prior to the end of the application cycle.
+Membership Applications to the SUS may be submitted starting July 8, 2019.
+Completed applications must be submitted via the online submission site prior to the end of the application cycle on August 23, 2019.
 Applications and supporting documents will not be accepted after the cycle closes.
 Successful applicants will be reviewed by the SUS Membership Committee and recommended candidates will be presented for approval at the SUS annual meeting, held during the 2020 Academic Surgical Congress.

 The SUS Membership Dues Structure

 SUS Membership Application Instructions

 All files must be uploaded to the online submission site by the applicant in PDF format (REQUIRED).
 Please remember to include your name and the title of each document when naming files to be uploaded (ex: John Smith – List of Publications).

 SUS Membership Qualifications, Eligibility, and Criteria for Applicants

 QUALIFICATIONS FOR MEMBERSHIP:

 a. under fifty-five (55) years of age at the time of election during the Annual Business Meeting;

 b. who has occupied a faculty position in a university department of surgery and its affiliated teaching hospital, following completion of a graduated university residency training in surgery; and

 c. who by their work as surgeon, teacher and investigator gives promise of a successful career in academic surgery